Dahoas/QDSyntheticData/README.md

 ## Meeting Time

-Meetings are at 5:30 EST on Thursdays.
+Meetings are at 5:30 PM EST on Thursdays.
 Email `alexdahoas@gmail.com` or DM Alex Havrilla on discord for access.

 ## Links